McNepp/QApplicationContext/README.md

 You might apply further configuration to your service there, or perform logging or monitoring tasks.
-Any information that you might want to pass to a QApplicationContextPostProcessor can be supplied via the `ServiceConfig`, using `ServiceConfig::withProperties()` as so-called *private properties*.
-Just prefix the property-key with a dot.
+Any information that you might want to pass to a QApplicationContextPostProcessor can be supplied via the `ServiceConfig`, using `ServiceConfig::withProperties()` as so-called *private properties*: Just prefix the property-key with a dot.

 ## 'Starting' services